exactly-once/Home/content/docs/idempotency-is-not-enough.md

         Publish(new Missed { AttemptId = message.AttemptId });
     }
 }

-void Handle(MoveTarget message)
-{
-    this.TargetPosition = message.Position;
-}
 ```

-Let's analyze one possible message delivery scenario that incudes `FireAt` and `MoveTarget` messages.
+Let's analyze one possible processing scenario that incudes `FireAt` and `MoveTarget` messages.
 Let's assume we begin with `TargetPosition` equal to `42`, the player sends `FireAt : { Position: 42 }` and `GameScenario` sends `MoveTarget : {Position: 1}`.
 Due to duplication and re-ordering `FireAt` gets processed first followed by `MoveTarget` and finally `FireAt` duplicate.

 *Diagram*: show how the messages get processed and results

-This results in two messages being published by the `ShootingRange` - `Hit` and `Missed` both for the same `FireAt` message.
-Our logic is idempotent, our messages have well-defined business identity, yet **we ended up with two messages representing two contradictory facts about the same attempt**.
+This results in two messages being published by the `ShootingRange` - `Hit` and `Missed` both for the same `FireAt` message. **We ended up with two messages representing two contradictory facts about the same attempt**.
 We didn't end up with an unexpected state e.g. with an attempt resulting in a miss when we expected a hit.
 It's far worse than that!
 We ended up in a state which indicates that two logically exclusive alternatives occurred.
 A state which is simply corrupted.

-## Exactly-once
+# Exactly-once

-Why didn't idempotency help us?
-It's because `FireAt` duplicate was processed using a different version of `ShootingRage` state than the first time.
-Idempotency describes what happens for duplicated, **successive** message processing.
-It says nothing about performing the same operation on different inputs - which is the case here.
-The value of `x` changed between the first and the second execution.
-Initially, `TargetPosition` was `42` and later changed to `1`.
+We know things went bad but what was the root cause?
+It all boils down to the fact that `FireAt` duplicate was processed using a different version of `ShootingRage` state than the first time.
+Initially, `TargetPosition` was `42` and changed to `1` before the duplicate arrived.
+That in turn resulted in "alternative-worlds" scenario where the attempt both missed and hit the target.

-If we want to prevent "alternative-worlds" scenario (where the attempt both missed and hit the target), we need to ensure that once a logical message gets processed all duplicates result in consistent observable side-effects i.e. messages produced.
-In our example we need to guarantee that processing `FireAt` duplicate results in an exact copy of the first `Hit` event or that no message is published.
+Duplicates and re-ordering are reality we operate in and can't really change.
+What we can do though, is to ensure that once a message gets processed all duplicates result in consistent observable side-effects i.e. messages produced.
+In our example we need a guarantee that processing `FireAt` duplicate results in an exact copy of the first `Hit` event or there are no messages published.

-More generally, we want an endpoint to produce observable side-effects identical to some execution in which each logical message gets processed **exactly-once**.
+More generally, we want an endpoint to produce observable side-effects **equivalent to some execution in which each logical message gets processed exactly-once**.
+Equivalent meaning that it's indistinguishable from the perspective of any other endpoint.

-### Capturing state history

-One approach to implementing the required behavior would be to keep all historical versions of the state indexed by logical messages.
-With that in place, we could re-process any duplicate using the same state which would naturally produce the same side-effects.
-Of course, this requires additional storage.
+## State based

+Any operation performed on the same input (state) results in the same output (messages), no matter how many times we will execute it.
+If for any duplicate we could get a version of the state as it was when the first processing happened than we could re-run the handling logic and be sure to get consistent output.

+The way to enable getting historical versions of the state depends on the mechanisms used to manage the state in the first place.
+In cases when the latest version of the state gets persisted this means copying the state on each modification and indexing by the message id.
+Though theoretically possible, an approach with obvious downsides.

+In systems were the state gets stored in form of an event log and is recreated from the log on each processing (e.g. event-sourcing) this becomes more feasable.
+In such settings, data stored in the log could be extended with input message identifiers enabling fairly easy historical state recreation.

-What is more troublesome is the fact that we need to store all pieces of the state needed.
+Finally, what is also troublesome is the fact that we need to store all pieces of the state needed.
 In practice, this includes not only strictly business data but things like system clock value, file-system query results, remote service responses as well as pseudo-random data put in the outgoing messages like GUIDs and timestamp - just to name a few.
-Finally, the state needed depends on concrete business logic and would have to be identified separately for every operation.

-### Capturing side-effects
+We would need to make sure that any such invocations in the business logic are either forbidden or can be deterministically replayed - something that has already been proven to be possible (link-to-durable-functions).

+## Side-effects based

+TODO: remove the code samples - this should be in the next posts.

 An alternative approach is based on capturing the side-effects and not the state used to produce them.
 What gets captured are not the historical versions of the state but rather the messages that got produced when processing a message.
 For the `FireAt` message this could like this: